Sprazitech/command-line-basics/README.md

 I prompted **ls** to show my hello.txt in week1 subfolder.

 ii.
 To copy "hello.txt" to week2 and rename it to "hello_copy.txt".
-Firstly, I went back to my "projects" folder that contains subfolders week1, week2 using this prompt
+Firstly, I went back to my "projects" folder that contains subfolders week1, week2 using this prompt.

 **cd ..**